OpenClassrooms-Student-Center/community/content/students/carl.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Trouver un emploi en tant que développeur d'application IOS.
+objective: trouver un emploi en tant que développeur d'application IOS.
 short_description: Reconversion professionnelle dans le milieu de l'informatique.

 # Ne modifiez pas le paramètre 'template', seulement la description